Rhumbix/django-request-logging/README.md

 ### REQUEST_LOGGING_DATA_LOG_LEVEL
 By default, data will log in DEBUG level, you can change to other valid level (Ex. logging.INFO) if need.
 ### REQUEST_LOGGING_ENABLE_COLORIZE
+It's enabled by default.
 If you want to log into log file instead of console, you may want to remove ANSI color.
 You can set `REQUEST_LOGGING_ENABLE_COLORIZE=False` to disable colorize.
 ### REQUEST_LOGGING_DISABLE_COLORIZE (Deprecated)
 This legacy setting will still available, but you should't use this setting anymore.
 You should use `REQUEST_LOGGING_ENABLE_COLORIZE` instead.
 We keep this settings for backward compatibility.